Sarkutz/initmux/README.md

 # Related Projects

-If IniTmux does not suits your needs, then you can take a look at these projects:
+If IniTmux does not suit your needs, then you can take a look at these projects:

 1. [Tmuxinator](https://github.com/tmuxinator/tmuxinator)
 2. [Teamocil](https://github.com/remiprev/teamocil)

 # Tips

-TODO
+1. If you use `vim` or `neovim`, then checkout my other project called [VWS](https://github.com/iasj/VWS).
+It stands for Vim WorkSpace.
+It does basicaly the same as IniTmux, but less powerful.
+2. If you are new to tmux, maybe my [configurations](https://github.com/iasj/tmux) can help you avoid the bible of tmux's man page.

 # Dependencies

 ###### pyyaml